waywardgeek/infnoise/README.md

     E = log2(K)

 This provides a simple way to calculate the entropy added to an entropy pool per bit.
-The program infnoise.c directly measures the entropy of INM output, and compares this to the estimated value.
+The program infnoise.c directly measures the entropy of modular noise multiplier output, and compares this to the estimated value.
 Both simulations and actual hardware show that they correlate well.

 The "fast" board level version uses two op-amps and comparator to impliment a modular multiplication using a couple of tricks.
 First, multiplication by 2 modulo Vsup is